Hypercubers/hypercubing.xyz/docs/leaderboard-rules.md

     - The keybinds should not be hyperoptimized for specific algorithms.[^alg-keybinds]
 - Log file is not required, but you should still save your PBs!
 - Using software to compute a solution to the puzzle state is not allowed.

+### Filters

+- Filter presets may be defined during the solve or beforehand.
+- Changing sticker colors mid-solve or during inspection is considered equivalent to using piece filters.
+- Highlighting or hiding pieces based on their current location does **not** count as piece filters, and so **is allowed in no-filters categories**.

+### Macros

+- Macros consisting of a single move [STM][stm] do **not** count as macros, and so **are allowed in no-macros categories**, provided that they are created during the solve or demonstrated in the video before the solve starts.
+- Macros consisting of more than a single move must be defined during the speedsolve.

 ### Average rules